Board Certified Dermatologists located in Humble, TX

 Psoriasis causes scaly, itchy, and red skin.
-For many kids and adults, psoriasis is a painful and embarrassing condition, but the good news is that a skilled dermatologist like Adaeze Egesi, MD, at Humble Dermatology in Humble, Texas, can help you manage and prevent your psoriasis flare-ups.
+For many kids and adults, psoriasis is a painful and embarrassing condition, but the good news is that a skilled, board certified dermatologist like Adaeze Egesi, MD, at Humble Dermatology in Humble, Texas, can help you manage and prevent your psoriasis flare-ups.
 Book your appointment using the online tool or by phone today.

 Psoriasis is an inflammatory skin condition that causes your body to produce skin cells much faster than normal.
 This means that your skin cells quickly accumulate.
 In plaque psoriasis, the type of psoriasis suffered by 80-90% of all psoriasis sufferers, the excess skin cells form thickened patches and scales called plaques.